YuriiReshetnyk/Python_test_task/README.md

 Important
 -------

-Since random-data-api.com always returns random values, regardless of the specified URL parameters, I created a user task that not only fetches and saves user data but also
+Since [Random Data API](https://random-data-api.com/) always returns random values, regardless of the specified URL parameters, I created a user task that not only fetches and saves user data but also